-Up to 20% of people have IBS and symptoms usually first appear between the ages of 20 and 30.
+Up to 20% of people in the UK have IBS and symptoms usually first appear between the ages of 20 and 30.
 It is also more common in women, with double the number of women than men being diagnosed with IBS – although this may be due to under-diagnosis in men who are less likely to visit their doctor for symptoms.

 Potential triggers for IBS